anycoinsio/docs/src/developer/swaps/get.md

 - `inAddress`: A string representing the address for sending the input coin.
 - `outAddress`: A string representing the address where the output coin will be sent.
 - `state`: A string indicating the current state of the swap (e.g., `pending`, `completed`, `failed`).
+- `inAmount`: The amount of input coins that were swapped.
+- `outAmount`: The amount of output coins that were received.
 - `createdAt`: A timestamp indicating when the swap was created.
 - `stateChangedAt`: Timestamp of when the swap state was last time changed.